HolgerPeters/blog/_drafts/bootstrap_bayes.md

 and tail the other half of the times.
 Yet there are many processes with two outcomes, where we don't know the individual probabilities beforehand.
-For example, a researcher might be interested in an immunization rate.
+For example, a researcher might be interested in the immunization rate of a population.

 Our researcher determines the immunization rate of $$N=40$$ people.
-For example, if the researcher conducted the experiment for $$N=40$$ people, the results could be (1 for immunized and 0 for not-immunized): `[1 1 1 1 1 1 1 1 1 1 1 1 1 0 1 1 1 1 1 1 1 0 1 1 0 0 1 1 1 0 1 1 0 1 1 1 1 1 1 1]`.
+The measured results could be  a series of numbers (1 for immunized and 0 for not-immunized) like: `[1 1 1 1 1 1 1 1 1 1 1 1 1 0 1 1 1 1 1 1 1 0 1 1 0 0 1 1 1 0 1 1 0 1 1
+1 1 1 1 1]`.

 The questions we are bound to solve are